North Pole Facts

 Quick Facts: –

 - Robert E. Peary is credited with the discovery of this pole.
-He discovered the place on April 6, 1909, and completed his entire journey on a dog sled.
+He discovered the area on April 6, 1909, and completed his entire journey on a dog sled.

 - Here, the temperature can drop to freezing 31° below zero.